 What type of insurance should I get?

 Each international moving company offers different types and degrees of protection, so be sure to have a thorough conversation about the available coverage and what each type provides.
-Be sure to discern the difference between insurance for air shipments versus ocean shipments.
+Be sure to discern the difference between insurance for air freights versus ocean freights.

 Here are some types of coverage many companies do offer (names may vary), but you also may want to contact a third party provider to weigh your options: